 The wiring harness is the nerve system, it handles voltage and in some cases digital information.
 Think of each wire like a garden hose, if you pinch it then that restricts flow, that is resistance.
 If you have resistance in the wire or connector then things do not work correctly.
 Resistance is never good but if this is in a non-fuel injected harness that may not be a major problem but it will in time.
 However, resistance is a major problem in a computer-controlled harness.
 In that case, the difference between 4.5 volts and 5 volts can be a major issue and can result in many different problems.
 It is important to note that higher resistance in any harness is only going to get worse, and it can lead to harness fires.

 With computers involved, there are often data wires, Also known as the data bus system.
-That “no bus” message on the dash, that is a problem with the data bus system.
-Basically the data bus system handles digital information, not voltage but ones and zeros.
-This is effected by RF noise, RF noise is produced by electro-mechanical devices, such as ignition systems, alternator, and so on.
+That “no bus” message on the dash is a problem with the data bus system.
+Basically, the data bus system handles digital information, not voltage but ones and zeros.
+This is affected by RF noise, RF noise is produced by electro-mechanical devices, such as ignition systems, alternators, and so on.
 So the wires must be shielded from RF noise.
 In the early days, this was done by a woven copper sleeve that the wires ran inside, it was very good but very expensive.
 Engineers figured out that twisting the wires together would block RF noise, that is how it is done today.
 But it makes it very difficult to repair wires in this circuit because we must shield the repair site to block noise.

 So what kills a wiring harness?
 Many things, let’s start with the number one problem we deal with.

 Oxidation is the number one problem we deal with.